aaron-r-rogers/aaron-r-rogers/README.md

 - :handshake: &nbsp; I work at [Range Digital Marketing](https://www.range-digital.com/) where we field the digital solutions that make e-commerce businesses thrive.
 - :artificial_satellite: &nbsp; I also serve part-time as an officer in the Air Force Reserves where I support space operations.
-- :seedling: &nbsp; I’m currently enjoying learning the ins and outs of [Shopify development](https://shopify.dev/) to expand my e-commerce prowess.
+- :seedling: &nbsp; I’m currently enjoying learning [Deno]([https://shopify.dev/](https://deno.com/)) for a new app we're building, and I'm thoroughly impressed.
 - :man_technologist: &nbsp; Most of my projects are available here on [Github](https://github.com/aaron-r-rogers?tab=repositories).
 - :link: &nbsp; Feel free connect with me on [LinkedIn](https://www.linkedin.com/in/aaron-rogers-37a668174/).
 - :memo: &nbsp; Checkout my [resume](https://drive.google.com/file/d/1ZigKifrVwAzmNi9dnB1hjg458XZL-g51/view?usp=share_link) for more about my background.